Practical GRP Flat-Table Boatbuilding 4

 - The deck made in a similar way to the hull can be attached to complete the boat.

 On the right is an upside-down catamaran hull.
-The top, rounded part has been traditionally finished with micro-balloons filler but the lower part was constructed using flat panels.
+The top, rounded part has been traditionally finished with micro-balloons filler, but the lower part was constructed using flat panels.
 Picture.
 Paul Brown

 As has been seen, commercial craft are produced in a contact mould.
 Much work is invested in making a smooth ‘plug’ similar to the process described above.
 Then the ‘mould’ is taken off the plug.
-This preliminary work is the expensive part of the process that the amateur is avoiding.
+This preliminary work is the expensive part of the process that the amateur is avoiding with flat table.
 Suffice it to say, the mould is very smooth on the inside.
-To make a boat hull the first GRP layer applied to the inside of the mould is the Gel Coat.
+To make a boat hull the first resin layer applied to the inside of the mould is the Gel Coat.
 This resin will provide the smooth/glossy outside layer of the boat.
 It has a special quality in that it only truly sets hard when the air is excluded from it.
 It is not, therefore, possible to paint it onto the outside layer of glass matting on a traditional foam-sandwich boat skin.

 It is possible to use waxed resin, sometimes called Flowcoat.
-Once the resin is spread the wax rises to the surface and effectively prevents the air from reaching the resin, thus allowing it to set firm.
+Once this resin is spread, the wax rises to the surface and effectively prevents the air from reaching the resin, thus allowing it to set firm.
 The method is not wholly suited to the constantly-curving and occasional vertical surfaces often found on boat hulls.
 It would appear that the true, gelcoat method can’t reliably be used on traditional, external foam sandwich, mainly because of this problem of air exclusion.